 PLEASE DO NOT RETURN YOUR COMPLETED FORM TO THE OFFICE OF MANAGEMENT AND BUDGET.
 SUBMIT IT VIA GRANTS.GOV.

-Intergovernmental Review: This solicitation ("funding opportunity") is subject to Executive Order 12372.
-Please see FY22 Reference Guide for Community Policing Advancement (CPA) Programs on the COPS "How to Apply" webpage for more details on this executive order and on the SF-424.
+Please see the FY23 Reference Guide for Community Policing Advancement (CPA) Programs on the COPS "How to Apply" webpage for the SF-424 instructions and blank form for reference.